5 Things to Know About the iOS 14.8.1 Update

 If you do encounter a problem on iOS 14.8.1, take a look at our fixes for the most common iOS 14 problems.
 We’ve also released some tips that could help you improve your phone’s performance and some tips that could help fix bad iOS 14 battery life.

-Apple’s currently signing on iOS 14.8 which means you can drop your phone’s software back to the previous version of iOS 14 if iOS 14.8 causes problems.
+Apple isn’t signing on iOS 14.8 which means you can’t drop your phone’s software back to the previous version of iOS 14 if iOS 14.8.1 causes problems.
+You can’t downgrade to anything older than iOS 14.8 either.

-You can’t downgrade to anything older than iOS 14.8 so keep this in mind if you’re having a good experience on iOS 14.7.1 or below.
+Keep this in mind if you’re having a good experience on iOS 14.8 or below.
 Once you make the move to iOS 14.8.1, you won’t be able to get back.

 For more on the downgrade process, check out our guide.